hiesabx/reservoirflow/README.md

 - Give a star in GitHub for [`reservoirflow`](https://github.com/zakgrin/reservoirflow) (you need a GitHub Account).
 - Start using `reservoirflow` for your projects or thesis.
 - Compare `reservoirflow` with other commercial tools and openly share your feedback.
 - Share your progress and experience on [LinkedIn](https://www.linkedin.com/feed/) or any other platform.
-Use `#reservoirflow` hashtag so the community can interact with your work.
-Mention [Zakariya ABUGRIN](https://www.linkedin.com/in/zakariya-abugrin/) so the author can give you quick feedback.
+Use `#reservoirflow` hashtag, so the community can interact with your work.
+Mention [Zakariya Abugrin](https://www.linkedin.com/in/zakariya-abugrin/), so the author can give you quick feedback.
 - Report some issues you face under [Issues](https://github.com/zakgrin/reservoirflow/issues).

 **Developers:**